Azure/aca-java-runtimes-workshop/workshop.md

 Set the name `lt-java-runtimes-<Your unique identifier>` for the load testing instance (the name has to be unique).

 4.
-Set the location to match our previously created resources (East US).
+Set the location to match your previously created resources (West Europe).

 5.
 Select ***Review + Create***, then ***Create***.